 5 Credits, Grade 9

 Students earn five credits and the course is open to freshman students for the purpose of career exploration of the commercial food industry as an elective/practical arts class and a pre‐requisite course to enter Introduction to Commercial Baking in the student’s sophomore year.
 This class meets five days a week for one class period.
-This is a skill proficiency‐based program where students demonstrate the physical ability to successfully complete at least 80% of the skill based learning experience in a licensed commercial kitchen and restaurant with 100% demonstrated safety according to federal, state and local mandated guidelines.
+This is a skill proficiency‐based program where students demonstrate the physical ability to successfully complete at least 80% of the skill-based learning experience in a licensed commercial kitchen and restaurant with 100% demonstrated safety according to federal, state and local mandated guidelines.
 The successful completion of this rigorous course of study requires a minimal functional to moderate, literacy and math ability and a moderate to advanced demonstrated verbal/auditory communication; fine and gross motor skills ability in order to work and function in the commercial lab kitchens in a safe manner.
 This course provides career exploration within the foodservice industry through the identification and preparation of standardized recipes and related pre‐preparation activities and labs.
-Emphasis is placed on the safe and proper use of commercial equipment and food staples in preparing for quantity stock, soup, sauce, vegetables, pasta and protein based recipes.
-The student will develop organizational skills, including time management, communication and critical thinking skills.
+Emphasis is placed on the safe and proper use of commercial equipment and food staples in preparing for quantity stock, soup, sauce, vegetables, pasta and protein-based recipes.
+The student will develop organizational skills, including time management, communication, and critical thinking skills.
 Professionalism in dress and personal care are mandatory.
-Positive work attitudes and employability skills are meshed into all aspects of curriculum application.
+Positive work attitudes and employability skills mesh into all aspects of curriculum application.

 INTRODUCTION TO COMMERCIAL BAKING